EnvelopeBudget vs YNAB

 EnvelopeBudget is designed to be fast and responsive.
 The simple, focused interface loads quickly and doesn't bog down with complex calculations.

-YNAB can be very slow to load, with some users reporting initial load times of 20 seconds or more.
-The complexity of the system can make the app feel sluggish, especially with larger budgets.
+YNAB users sometimes report slower initial load times on larger budgets.
+The complexity of the system can make the app feel sluggish for some workflows.

 Credit Card Management